spool3dcanada/ERCFv2-LED-PCB/README.md

 Input is on left side of PCB; Output is on right side of PCB.

 Compatibility:

-ERCFv2 - Enraged Rabbit Carrot Feeder v2
+-ERCFv2 - Enraged Rabbit Carrot Feeder v2

-ERCT - Enraged Rabbit Cotton Tail (Filament Buffer) [STL for rear of ERCT included in GitHub Repository]
+-ERCT - Enraged Rabbit Cotton Tail (Filament Buffer) [STL for rear of ERCT included in GitHub Repository]